chaunceygardiner/weewx-loopdata/docs/sample-skin.md

   LIVE/OFFLINE/NO DATA/BAD DATA indicator, the expiration timer, and the canvas gauge and windrose rendering.

-The palette lives in two places that must be kept in step: the `:root` custom properties in `index.html.tmpl` for the html, and the `C` and `RAMP` literals in `realtime_updater.inc` for the canvases, which cannot read css variables.
+The palette lives in one place, the `:root` custom properties in `index.html.tmpl`.
+A canvas cannot read a css variable, but the javascript drawing on it can, so `realtime_updater.inc` reads the properties rather than repeating them — the exception being the windrose's `RAMP`, described below.
 Retune it freely — the windrose and the dials share a face radius, so they read as one size whatever you do to the colors.

 `RAMP`'s six shades are stops on a curve rather than one color per band:
 `bandColor` samples them for however many speed bands your